Japan's core inflation hits two-year low, might push BOJ to ease again soon

 "As the Fed is expected to cut rates in July, I think the BOJ will have to take action as the central bank is concerned about the yen's move."

-Data showed the biggest contributory factor for the lower June core CPI index was a sharp slowdown in energy prices.
-Reduction in mobile charges by Japan's major mobile carriers also weighed on the index.
+The biggest contributory factor for the lower June core CPI index was a sharp slowdown in energy prices.
+Reductions in mobile charges by Japan's major mobile carriers also weighed on the index.

-Analysts see core consumer prices will remain subdued in coming months due to the recent oil tumble - a supply-side issue that adds to Japan's protracted demand-led inflation problem.
+Analysts expect core consumer prices will remain subdued in coming months due to the recent oil tumble - a supply-side issue that adds to Japan's protracted demand-led inflation problem.

+Tokyo's core CPI index, available a month before the nationwide data, was seen rising 0.8% in July from a year earlier, a Reuters' poll showed, slowing from a 0.9% gain in June.

+The government will publish the core CPI for Tokyo on July 26.

-As U.S.-China trade frictions cloud the global outlook, an increasing number of market players expect the BOJ’s next move to be a loosening of monetary policy with some betting of action as early as the next rate review on July 29-30.
-[ECILT/JP]
+With the global outlook increasingly clouded, a growing number of market players expect the BOJ’s next move will be to loosen monetary policy, with some betting on action as early as the next rate review on July 29-30.

-Many BOJ officials are wary of ramping up an already massive stimulus programme as years of heavy money printing has pushed borrowing costs to zero, straining commercial banks’ margins and leaving the central bank with little ammunition to fight the next recession.
+Many BOJ officials are wary of ramping up an already massive stimulus programme that has pushed borrowing costs to zero, straining commercial banks’ margins and leaving the central bank with little ammunition to fight the next economic downturn.

 Fed policymakers, moving toward their first interest rate reduction in a decade later this month, have sketched out arguments for whether rates should be cut by a quarter or a half a percentage point.